-Radio Free Daglan is about life in and around the small village of Daglan in southwest France.
-This week’s header photo: Sheep grazing in a field near Daglan, France.
+Radio Free Daglan (RFD) is about life in and around the small village of Daglan, which lies in the southeast corner of the Dordogne département, in southwest France.
+This week’s header photograph: A view of Les Jardins d’Eyrignac, a beautiful tourist attraction north of Sarlat.

 My name is Loren Chudy, and my wife is Jan.
 We’re both Canadian citizens who lived for many years in Toronto, although I was born in Chicago and Jan was born in Scotland.
 I’m a professional writer and former journalist.